6 Best Vocal Harmonizer Pedals to Give Your Vocals an Extra Punch

 An advanced harmony or a well-placed choir can add a special dimension to a song and often send shivers down our spine.
 But, getting a perfect harmony can be a difficult task, especially if you’re an amateur musician.

 That’s where vocal harmonizer pedals come in – they add color to your vocals and provide you with great harmonies, usually along with some useful vocal effects like auto-tune or delay.
 They can be especially useful if you’re alone on the stage with nothing but a guitar and a microphone.
 You can use them to add some girth to your choruses.

 There are many vocal harmonizer pedals out there – from more simple ones that just follow a certain key as you strum chords, to advanced ones that have complex effects.
 I’ve chosen the best of both worlds and created this list of the very best vocal harmonizer pedals to help you with your choice.

-My List of the Best Vocal Harmonizer Pedals
+6 Best Vocal Harmonizer Pedals for Added Depth

 Here are my top six picks for vocal harmonizer pedals that will do wonders for your vocals.